kubedb/docs/docs/guides/pgbouncer/rotateauth/rotateauth.md

 #### 2. Using user created credentials

 At first, we need to create a secret with kubernetes.io/basic-auth type using custom username and password.
 Below is the command to create a secret with kubernetes.io/basic-auth type,
-> Note: The `username` must be fixed as `sa`.
-The `password` must include uppercase letters, lowercase letters, and numbers

 ```shell
 $  kubectl create secret generic quick-pb-user-auth -n demo \
         --type=kubernetes.io/basic-auth \